samdonnelly/STM32F4-driver-library/README.md

 ### Dependencies

 When working on this library (i.e. not using it within a project), it requires <a href="https://github.com/cpputest/cpputest">cpputest</a> to perform unit testing.
-If cloning this repository, be sure to also clone the unit test frameowrk and include it in your workspace and build files.
+If cloning this repository, be sure to also clone the unit test framework and include it in your workspace and build files.

 ### System Configuration